Beach adventures and coastal refreshers

 'In the early evening, sitting in the long grass on the slope above Old Harry rocks, looking at all the boats returning to Poole Harbour, is my favourite place to watch the sun set.
 The long grass is full of movement as songbirds and seabirds flit up and down and around the cliffs and the coastline is just beautiful.'

--Emma Wright, National Trust staff member at Studland Beach
+Emma Wright, staff member at Studland Beach

 From secluded coves to open, sandy bays, here are some of the best places to relive special moments and create hundreds of new ones this summer: